durjoy-hoor-au17/dummypage/README.md

-# dummypage
+# dummy page of Codder
-Its an LCO Dummy Webpage for modern web devlopment
+Its an Codder Dummy Webpage for modern web devlopment

 its only use of:
 * HTML